Your Identity

 - Brainstorming: write down all your roles that come to mind.

-- Defining: define what each role means to you and what it entails.
-(Mental exercise)
+- Defining: define what each role means to you and what it entails. (mental exercise)

-- Feeling: describe how being in this role makes you feel.
-(Emotional exercise)
+- Feeling: describe how being in this role makes you feel. (emotional exercise)

 - Importance: write why being in this role is important to you (or isn’t).